| |

 and photographed; e.g., Cliff & Dawn Frith's photos of the nest,

-now regular on the grounds of Kumul Lodge near Mt.
+for a time on the grounds of Kumul Lodge near Mt.
 Hagen, where Simon

 Yellow-breasted